evavro/CSS-Morph/README.md

 $('#test_div').morph();
 </code>

-With automatic style transitions, jQuery never even has to be accessed directly by the developer for morph to take place:
+With automatic style transitions, jQuery never even has to be accessed directly by the developer for transitions to take place:

 <code>
 &lt;body onClick="document.getElementById('test_div').style.setProperty('background-color', 'red');"&gt;
 </code>

-If you wish to disable automatic detection of style changes through the DOM:
+If you wish, you can disable automatic detection of style changes in the DOM:

 <code>
 $('*').morph({auto: false});
 </code>

-If 'auto' is set to false, changes will only be detected if jQuery's .css() method is accesssed:
+If 'auto' is set to false, style changes will only be detected if jQuery's .css() method is accesssed:

 <code>
 $('#test_div').css('background-color', '#000') // Transitions